mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

 ##################

 - The progress reporting for algorithms has been improved, so that the progress is reported correctly when processing workspace groups or multi-period workspaces.
-- The progress reporting for algorithms has been improved, so that the progress is reported correctly when processin workspace groups or multi-period workspaces.
+- The progress reporting for algorithms has been improved, so that the progress is reported correctly when processing workspace groups or multi-period workspaces.

 Documentation
 #############